 A guide to advance care planning

-Appoint someone to act as your agent or substitute decision-maker
+Appoint someone to act as your Medical Treatment Decision Maker (MTDM)

-Your agent or substitute decision-maker is a person you trust to make decisions for you if you are unable to.
+Your appointed medical treatment decision maker (MTDM) is a person you trust to make decisions for you if you are unable to.
 This person will represent the choices and values you have shared with them.
 This person used to be called a “medical power of attorney”.
 Importantly, this person only gets the power to make medical decisions for you if you cannot make them for yourself.

 Chat and communicate

-Think and talk about your quality of life and what is important if you became seriously unwell.
+Think and talk about your quality of life and what would be important if you became seriously unwell.
 Chat to your doctors and loved ones about what you would want and not want.
 Let them know what is important to you.

 Ask your doctor and nurse about different treatment options and discuss those treatments you might want or not want.